thruston/grid-banger/README.rst

 remains (c) Crown copyright, Ordnance Survey and the Ministry of Defence (MOD) 2016.
 All rights reserved.

-The modules are designed to work with Python 2.7 or better and with Python 3.5 or better.
-With Python 2.7, they are very slightly faster than with Python 3.6, but the functions are, and the results should be, identical.
+The modules are designed to work with Python 2.7 and with Python 3.5 or better.
+When I last checked they were very slightly faster with Python 2.7 than with Python 3.6, but the functions are, and the results should be, identical.
 If you are still using Python 2, then use ``python2`` (or whatever you call it) instead of ``python3`` below.

 install
 -------